-For good reason — 90 percent of women who are pregnant do follow federal guidelines and don’t drink at all, according to figures released today by the Centers for Disease Control and Prevention (CDC).
+For good reason — 90 percent of women who are pregnant do follow federal guidelines and don’t drink at all, according to

 Of course, that means that 10 percent of pregnant women ages 18 to 44 do report having at least one drink during the past 30 days.

 In addition, 3 percent of pregnant women admit to binge drinking, which is defined as consuming four or more alcoholic beverages on one occasion.

 That compares to 54 percent of nonpregnant women in the United States who say they’ve had at least one drink the past month and 18 percent who admit to binge drinking in the past 30 days.

 The report indicates that the rates have not changed much since

 In 2005, the Surgeon General of the United States urged pregnant women to abstain from any alcohol use.